This Discussion channel is currently closed.

 Default_avatar

-Greg Rehkamp over 8 years ago
+Greg Rehkamp almost 9 years ago

 I don't understand why they can't get more efficient and have to continue to request double digit increases.
 I don't get that for my income.
 I lived in Florida for 7 months a year for the last 5 years.
 I get letters like this from Florida Power and Light, but they are talking about all the things they are doing to reduce rates and have done so as long as I have been here.
 Maybe Excel should contact the professionals at FPL and see if they can get some advice for reducing cost.
 Seems like they are not doing the best they could do.